Engraving by Jacob De Ghein, a military figure from the 17th century

 Engraving by Jacob De Gheyn, a military figure from 1600.
 The engraving by Jacob de Gheyn titled “Armoured with a Pike” dates from 1607 and is an important example of late Mannerist printmaking art.
 De Gheyn, one of the most influential engravers of his time, dedicated most of his career to depicting military themes, which were particularly relevant in 17th-century Europe, marked by conflicts and wars.

-The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen,” a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
-The engravings included in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the evolution of tactical and military practices after the Union of Utrecht in 1579.
+The engraving is part of the work “Wapenhandelinghe van Roers, Musquetten ende Spiessen”, a manual that not only contains instructions on the use of weapons but also serves as a historical document providing insights into the customs and life of soldiers of that era.
+The engravings in the volume illustrate a wide range of military figures, with particular attention to details of uniforms and weapons, reflecting the tactical and military evolution following the Union of Utrecht in 1579.

 The sheet measures mm.
 350x230.

 Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
-This is a nod to history, craftsmanship, and the creation of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is a growing number of enthusiasts for high-quality vintage products that possess a specific character and soul.
+This is a nod to history, craftsmanship, and the creation and design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Many styles characterize antique furniture, but a few of the most important can be distinguished.
 Eclectic furniture belongs to the 19th century, marked by the beloved Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles transition into pseudo styles of classicism, Renaissance, and Baroque.

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+The next style is Baroque, derived from the Portuguese word barocco—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style has influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Additionally, mythology and ancient times inspired their design, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Additionally, mythology and ancient times inspired design, with supports and legs often taking animal forms.

-The most important aspect of vintage antique furniture is originality.
-Ultimately, this is crucial from the customer's perspective, as the market is flooded with many counterfeits.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photographs.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the customer's perspective because the market is flooded with many counterfeit items.
+Luxury Products provides a certificate confirming the product's compliance with its actual description and photo.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details